iqbal-mudassar/Automation/EmiratesFlightSearch/README.md

-#  Selenium GUI Automation Using Cucucuber BDD
+#  Selenium GUI Automation Using Cucumber BDD
   This is a Java Selenium project using Cucumber Java BDD framework, TestNG and Extent Report.
   The Scenario is given below
   Scenario: Bill wants to travel from DXB to LHR